 - The antioxidants in cacao help to suppress colon cancer, improve brain function and relieve diarrhea.

-Purchase some of the amazing chocolate from Grenada Chocolate on Amazon by clicking here.
+Purchase some of the amazing chocolate from the Grenada Chocolate Company.

 What’s your favorite way to eat chocolate or favorite brand?
 Please leave a comment below.
 We want to eat it!